Visionary and Doer

 Being a leader and team player can be a hard line to toe.
 By no means should the product owner dictate decisions, yet at the same time neither should the product owner be indecisive or employ a laissez-faire management style.
 Instead, the individual should act as a shepherd for the innovation process, guiding the project and seeking team consensus in the decision-making process.
 Making decisions about the product collaboratively ensures the team’s buy-in, leverages the team’s creativity and knowledge, and results in better decisions.
 Working this way requires facilitation and patience because team members often have to disagree and argue first before a new solution can be synthesised from the different ideas and perspectives.

 Communicator and Negotiator

 The product owner must be an effective communicator and negotiator.
-The individual communicates with and aligns different parties, including customers, users, development and engineering, marketing, sales, service, operations, and management.
+The individual communicates with and aligns different parties, including customers, users, development, marketing, sales, service, operations, and senior management.
 The product owner is the voice of the customer, communicating customer needs and requirements and bridging the gap between “the suits” and “the techies.”
 Sometimes this means saying no and other times negotiating a compromise.

 Empowered and Committed

 The product owner must have enough authority and the right level of management sponsorship to lead the development effort and to align stakeholders.
 An empowered product owner is essential for leading the effort to bring the product to life.
 The product owner must have the proper decision-making authority—from finding the right team members to deciding which functionality is delivered as part of the release.
 The individual must be someone who can be entrusted with a budget and at the same time has the ability to create a work environment that fosters creativity and innovation.
 Finally, the product owner must be committed to the development effort.